Handle Operators in String Theory: Riemann Surfaces

-where in the $(U_m,z_m)$ chart $\partial=dz_m\partial_{z_m}$ (with $\bar{\partial}$ the complex conjugate).
+where in the $(U_m,z_m)$ chart $\partial=\rmd z_m\partial_{z_m}$ (with $\bar{\partial}$ the complex conjugate).
 Making use of the explicit expressions for $\xi_m^{z_m},\eta_m^{\bar{z}_m}$, in terms of $\rho_m$ and $\theta_m$ provided above we can recast the connection form, $\varphi_m$, as:

 As noted above this is a differential form on $B$, the $(z_m,\bar{z}_m,\theta_m)$ being local trivialising coordinates.
-Taking the exterior derivative of $\varphi_m$ leads immediately to the fundamental relation:\footnote{We are being somewhat naive in this discussion; the correct way to approach this development is in terms of a {\it frame bundle}, but placing the current discussion in the latter context would require introducing additional machinery that we will not be needing below.
+Taking the exterior derivative of $\varphi_m$ leads immediately to the fundamental relation:\footnote{We are being somewhat naive in this discussion; the sharp way to phrase these developments is in terms of a {\it frame bundle}, but placing the current discussion in the latter context would require introducing additional machinery that we will not be needing below.
 For a crystal clear discussion along those lines see \cite{Tu17}.}

-where we made use of the explicit expression for the curvature tensor, $\mathcal{R}$, given in terms of $\rho_m$ in (\ref{eq:Rtensor}). \sk
+where we made use of the explicit expression for the curvature tensor, $\mathcal{R}$, given in terms of $\rho_m$ in (\ref{eq:Rtensor}). $\mathcal{R}$ is of course globally defined, and therefore so is $\rmd \varphi_m$ globally defined, despite the fact that $\varphi_m$ is only locally defined. \sk